 A thick base and multiple layers of nonstick coating will ensure that your cookware delivers quality performance for as long as possible.
 Materials such as hard-anodized aluminum are generally more durable than others and hold nonstick coating well.

 Unless the nonstick cookware set consists of only a few pieces or happens to be on sale, products at this price point probably won't last very long.
 Moreover, manufacturing methods and materials may be suspect.
-In general, we advise consumers to spend a little more for quality and overall peace of mind.
+In general, consumers should spend a little more for quality and overall peace of mind.

 This price point offers a variety of quality cookware sets, ranging from a few excellent pieces to a comprehensive set that includes utensils.

 Empty pans will overheat much faster.
-We recommend using a touch of butter, oil, or even water to coat your nonstick surface prior to heating.
+Consider using a touch of butter, oil, or even water to coat your nonstick surface prior to heating.

 Never heat your nonstick cookware to temperatures exceeding 500°F. This will not only cause your nonstick coating to deteriorate faster, but it can also release toxic fumes.

 Over time, nonstick cooking spray will build up on the surface of your pots and pans, leaving behind a sticky residue that's incredibly difficult to clean.
-To extend the life of your nonstick cookware, we recommend using a little bit of oil or butter instead.
+To extend the life of your nonstick cookware, consider using a little bit of oil or butter instead.

 Avoid using utensils made of materials like metal that could scrape or scratch your cookware’s surface.
 Using the appropriate utensils will help protect the surface of the cookware, thereby extending its life.
 Utensils made of wood, silicone, or plastic are all good options.